EESSI/docs/docs/test-suite/usage.md

 !!! note

-    When using `--dry-run`, the systems partitions listed in your ReFrame configuration file are also taken into account when generating checks, next to available modules and test parameters, which is *not* the case when using `--list`.
+    Like `--list C`, `--dry-run` takes into account the system, partitions, and environments listed in your ReFrame configuration, next to available modules and test parameters when generating test cases.
+The difference is that `--dry-run` also generates the job scripts (without launching them).

 ## Running the (full) test suite